Toward Reasoning on the Boundary: A Mixup-based Approach for Graph Anomaly Detection: Experiments

-\spara{Detection effectiveness (EQ1).} Overall, {A}{ NO}{M}{ IX} outperforms all the state-of-the-art baselines and all datasets up to \textbf{5.49}\% higher AUC value (Table~\ref{tab:auc_results}), and the ROC curves support the superiority of {A}{ NO}{M}{ IX} (Fig. \ref{fig:roc_curve}).
-On the Pubmed dataset, {A}{ NO}{M}{ IX}, while yielding relatively better results than CoLA, may not demonstrate a distinct advantage.
-This could be largely attributed to the synthetic nature of the anomalies.
-Specifically, Pubmed is a relatively sparse network (average degree $<$ 3) and anomalies are injected as the form of clique based on the intuition that a densely connected set of nodes can be regarded as anomalous situation in real-world networks~\cite{skillicorn2007detecting}.
-A clique is generated on randomly selected $c$ nodes, making them fully connected ($c=15$).
-Therefore, in the sparse graph, there may rarely exist the hidden anomalies, which are densely connected by normal nodes, while pretending to be normal.
-Hence, one of advantages of our method, detecting the hidden anomalies, could be diluted on Pubmed.
+Overall, {A}{ NO}{M}{ IX} outperforms all state-of-the-art baselines across all datasets, achieving up to \textbf{8.44}\% higher AUC (Table~\ref{tab:auc_results}).
+While existing GCL methods struggle in semi-supervised settings, our approach efficiently integrates GCL with hard negatives.
+On the Pubmed dataset, {A}{ NO}{M}{ IX} performs better than CoLA but shows a less distinct advantage, more likely due to the synthetic nature of its anomalies.
+Pubmed is a sparse network (average degree $<$ 3) where anomalies are injected as cliques of $c=15$ fully connected nodes~\cite{skillicorn2007detecting}.
+In such structure, hidden anomalies that blend with normal nodes are rare, limiting the advantage of our method in detection.

+Notably, our results in Table~\ref{tab:auc_results} reveal that leading semi-supervised methods do not consistently outperform unsupervised methods, indicating a risk of overfitting to the limited known anomalies and poor generalization to unseen anomaly cases.
+In contrast, unsupervised methods learn more generalized representations. {A}{ NO}{M}{ IX} builds upon this strength by not merely relying on a few labeled instances, but by actively synthesizing hard negatives that explore the very boundary between normal and abnormal contexts.
+This strategy fosters more robust and generalizable decision boundary, which is critical for detecting subtly camouflaged anomalies.

+\spara{Performance analysis.} The performance improvement of {A}{ NO}{M}{ IX} on ACM and Facebook datasets stems from its effectiveness against their distinct types of hard-to-detect anomalies.
+In the dense ACM network, where injected structural anomalies can be masked by high connectivity, our mixup strategy forces the model to learn more discriminative structural representations by contrasting a node's local context with a known abnormal subgraph.
+Conversely, on Facebook, which contains real-world anomalies often lacking overt structural irregularities, {A}{ NO}{M}{ IX} outperforms by synthesizing borderline cases.
+This process makes the model sensitive to slightly different attribute-based deviations, a scenario in which standard GCL models that primarily rely on structural perturbations tend to perform poorly.